- All Juvenile Offenses

 - First-degree child molestation charges reduced to non-sex offense: Thirteen-year-old client was caught by a family member inappropriately touching another young family member.
 Client's ADHD had been unmedicated and he needed education around his sexual acting out.
 By coordinating with the client's extended family, a mentor, school, juvenile probation counselor, and therapist, Jennifer was able to convince the prosecution that a reduction to a non-sex offense was appropriate, and later convince the court to grant a deferred disposition, which would permit dismissal of the case after 24 months of compliance.

 - Avoided imposition of lengthy sentence for burglary, assault 4 with sexual motivation, violation of court order charges: Client was diagnosed with high-functioning autism, anxiety, and depression late in adolescence.
 Client was facing revocation of a previously imposed suspended sentence totaling 129 weeks.
-Jennifer successfully argued that one of the client's sentences was illegal.
-In addition, Jennifer worked tirelessly to support the family in finding the right mental health professionals to help her client.
+Jennifer successfully argued that one of the client's sentences was unlawful based on a recent Washington Supreme Court case.
 The client made significant strides in the two years that passed since the original sentence was imposed, and through Jennifer's advocacy, the juvenile probation counselor no longer supported revoking his suspended sentence.
-Instead of being sent to a juvenile confinement facility, Jennifer convinced the court and probation that the facility could not meet the client's needs, and was able to secure a sentence of electronic home monitoring, and get permission for the client to attend sessions with his mental health providers.
-Client will also be able to seal his record when he is eligible.
+Instead of being sent to a juvenile confinement facility, Jennifer convinced the court and probation that the facility could not meet the client's needs, and was able to secure a sentence of electronic home monitoring that would allow for the client to attend sessions with his mental health providers.
+The client will also be able to seal his record.

 - First-degree child rape and child molestation: SSODA and registration relief: This case represents one of Jennifer's proudest case resolutions.
-Jennifer began representing this client as a victim.
+Jennifer represented a client who was also a victim.
 A police investigation revealed that the client had also engaged in sexual behavior with a relative, much like how she had been abused by her family member.
 Jennifer also represented her in that charge.
 Jennifer convinced the state that her client should not face detention.
 This quiet child who looked at the floor and spoke softly, is now an advocate and a strong voice for others.
 Everyone who worked with her as a youth - the probation counselor, the therapist, and the court - were all impressed with the incredible work she is doing in her community.
-Jennifer particularly enjoyed helping her client be removed from the sex offender registry, seal her file, and close that chapter of her life.
+Jennifer particularly enjoyed helping her client years later when she advocated to have her removed from the sex offender registry, seal her file, and close that chapter of her life.

 - Seattle University School of Law, Seattle, Washington